Data-drone/timeseries_replay/Notes/Planning_Notes.md

 Do we want to move the creation of the engine into the main execution loop rather than via the database class? - Yes done

-tested with SQLite / Postgres
+Tested with SQLite / Postgres

 ## Writer Class

-Writing down to disk is slowing things down and we need to look at possibly doing that via asyncio - Done
+Current writers:

+    - Console
+    - File
-Publishers - Kafka - Done
+    - Kafka
+        - Kafka has an overhead with starting a connection to pushing a batch to getting data back.
+        - Need to make the `_triger_release` non-blocking
+        - Need to add in workers for the publisher logic so that a slow `publish` won't result in delay a subsequent publish at the next timestamp
 ### Things to consider

 Returning Data back in a timely manner